Skishing

 Skishing is a variant on saltwater shorefishing that involves wearing a buoyant wetsuit and swimming out from shore with flippers to fish with rod and reel (typically a surfcasting rod), often using live eels.
 It is practiced as a means of getting further out to sea in order to increase the chances of catching a fish and can be dangerous.
-The term skishing is a portmanteau of water-skiing and fishing because when hooked the stripers pull the angler through the water.
+The term skishing is a portmanteau of water skiing and fishing, named as, when hooked, the stripers pull the angler through the water.
 Skishing has been described as extreme surfcasting.